The Best Broccoli Pea Salad Recipe with Crispy Bacon

 Healthier Alternatives

-How to Make Broccoli Pea Salad for Your Next Potluck
+How to Make Broccoli Pea Salad

 Step 1: Prep the Vegetables

-- Finely chop the celery and red onion.
+- Finely chop celery and red onion.

 Step 2: Cook the Bacon

-- Oven: Bake at 400°F for 15-20 minutes on a lined baking sheet.
+- Oven: 400°F for 15–20 minutes.

 Once cooled, chop the bacon into small pieces.